 Cornelius Castoriadis argued in 1977 that the social regime in the Soviet Union would better be described as "total bureaucratic capitalism" in contrast with private "fragmented bureaucratic capitalism" in the West (though 'total" does not imply that there is no opposition or antagonism within the regime).
-It was (and remains) "an asymmetrical and antagonistically divided society-or in traditional terms, a 'class society'... subject to the domination of a particular social group, the bureaucracy."
+It was (and remains) "an asymmetrical and antagonistically divided society-or in traditional terms, a 'class society'... subbe ensured?" asked Lenin in April 1918.
+"By thousands subordinating their will to the will of one...
+Today the Revolution demands, in the interests of socialism, that the masses unquestioningly obey the single will [emphasis in original] of the leaders of the labor process."